 Only in It for the Money: They acted like Mei's friends for a paycheck.
 Of course there's a good reason why they need it, but they would've lived if they weren't complete jerks.

-Satellite Character: Guil, seeing as he is there to make comments on his brother's angry tirades.
+Satellite Character: Guil may come like this, seeing as he is there to make comments on his brother's angry tirades.

 Taeko and Shion Shirakawa